-Expenses totalled SEK 223.9 (259.5) million, including the resolution fee of SEK - (23.0) million.
+Expenses totalled SEK 237.2 (272.5) million, including the resolution fee of SEK - (23.0) million.
 The resolution fee for 2022 is reported on a separate line in the Income Statement, together with the new risk tax for certain credit institutions, which burdened the Company's net profit for the first time.
-Excluding the resolution fee, expenses amounted to SEK 223.9 (236.5) million, of which payroll expenses accounted for SEK 126.0 (137.4) million and other expenses for SEK 97.9 (99.1) million.
+Excluding the resolution fee, operating expenses amounted to SEK 237.2 (249.5) million, of which payroll expenses accounted for SEK 131.3 (143.3) million and other operating expenses for SEK 105.9 (106.2) million.

-Payroll expenses decreased by SEK 11.4 million compared with the preceding year.
-The Company performed an organisational review over the year, resulting in reduced expenses both for employees and contract personnel.
+Payroll expenses decreased by SEK 12.0 million compared with the preceding year.
+Kommuninvest performed an organisational review over the year, resulting in reduced expenses both for employees and contract personnel.

-Other operating expenses decreased by SEK 1.2 million compared with the preceding year.
-Expenses for temporary/contract personnel decreased by SEK 4.1 million to SEK 13.9 (18.0) million, with the Company having chosen to recruit certain
+Other operating expenses decreased by SEK 0.3 million compared with the preceding year.
+Expenses for temporary/contract personnel decreased by SEK 4.2 million to SEK 16.9 (21.2) million, with the Company having chosen to recruit certain expertise, mainly in systems development and project management.
+With restrictions in society having eased compared with the preceding year, travel expenses increased by SEK 1.6 million.

-Operating profit/loss before tax

-Operating profit/loss before tax

-Portion of profit attributable to unrealised changes in market value expertise, mainly in systems development and project management.
-With restrictions in society having eased compared with the preceding year, travel expenses increased by SEK 1.3 million.
 Travel expenses are, however, at a much lower level than they were before the pandemic.

-Portion of profit attributable to credit losses, net

 The Company's decision to no longer issue bonds in the Japanese Uridashi market has reduced market data expenses by about SEK 0.9 million.
-Depreciation decreased by SEK 0.8 million to SEK 8.1 (8.9) million.
-The high inflation rate has resulted in higher general expense increases than normal, which explains the remaining increase in other operating expenses of SEK 3.3 million between 2022 and 2021.
+Depreciation decreased by SEK 0.9 million to SEK 9.8 (10.7) million.
+The high rate of inflation has caused greater general expense increases than normal, while reduced restrictions in connection with the pandemic have permitted meetings and events to a greater extent, which combined explain the remaining increase in other operating expenses of SEK 4.1 million.